Joshua Zimmerman (footballer)

-Joshua Anthony Zimmerman (born 23 May 2001) is a professional footballer who plays as a forward for Eerste Divisie club TOP Oss.
+Joshua Anthony Zimmerman (born 23 May 2001) is a professional footballer who plays as a forward for FK Voždovac, on loan from club Livingston.
 Born in the Netherlands, he represents the Curaçao national team.

+Career

+On 26 December 2025, Scottish Premiership club Livingston announced the signing of Zimmerman on a three-and-a-half year deal for an undisclosed fee, officially joining on 1 January 2026.

+Zimmerman signed for Serbian side FK Voždovac on loan in September 2026.

 International career

 Zimmerman made his debut for the Curaçao national team in a CONCACAF Nations League match against Canada on 10 June 2022 as he came on for Rangelo Janga with about 20 minutes to play.